munificent/craftinginterpreters/book/jumping-back-and-forth.md

 compiled.
 That means at runtime, its value will be on top of the stack.
 If that value is falsey, then we know the entire `and` must be false, so we skip the right operand and leave the left-hand side value as the result of the entire expression.
-Otherwise, we discard the left-hand value and the result of the `and` expression is the result of evaluating the right operand.
+Otherwise, we discard the left-hand value and evaluate the right operand which becomes the result of the whole `and` expression.

 Those four lines of code right there produce exactly that.
 The flow looks like
 this: